Some Essays Available Online:

 Read “Curiosity and the Cat” about my first visit to a graveyard in Japan at Cemetery Travel.

-From Scribner: “This is a unique and original compendium of completely true stories first published in the cult magazine Morbid Curiosity, “a Reader’s Digest of the dark side” (San Francisco Weekly).
+From Scribner: “This is a unique and original compendium of completely true stories first published in the cult magazine Morbid Curiosity, “a Reader’s Digest of the dark side,” according to San Francisco Weekly.
 For ten years, Morbid Curiosity was a one-of-a-kind underground magazine that gained a devoted following for its celebration of absurd, gross, and unusual tales — all true — submitted from contributors across the country and around the world.”

 “… this book reads authentic; after most of the entries are follow-ups, either personal anecdotes or data for fuller context comprehension.
 Loren Rhoads’s own commentary after R.N.
-Taylor’s ‘A Night In The House of Dr. Moreau’ demonstrated levels a mind can reach to rationalize horrifying circumstances; this in order to get through what was obviously distressing to her.” — She Never Sleeps
+Taylor’s ‘A Night In The House of Dr. Moreau’ demonstrated levels a mind can reach to rationalize horrifying circumstances.” — She Never Sleeps

 San Francisco appeared instantly — just add gold and stir! — when precious ore was discovered in the nearby hills in 1848.
 All of that rich history is captured in Travelers’ Tales: San Francisco along with clear portraits of today’s city.
 In these true stories, you will explore the North Beach of the Beat era and beyond with Herbert Gold, discover true romance on a cable car with Michele Anna Jordan, uncover the real Mission district with John Krich, marvel at the city’s wild light with Andrei Codrescu, gumshoe through Sam Spade’s San Francisco with Don Freeman, and learn what it means to be a “quintessential San Franciscan” with the late Herb Caen.

 The complete list of my travel publications is here.